dk14/wolfram-mega/docs/dsl.md

     if (e instanceof DslErrors.PerfectHedgeError) {
         // this will prolong lifetime of the swap! notionalBob += floatingPayout //put it back like never happened
-        // swap reaching Infinity would be an "Absolute Perfect Hedge" achievement.
+        // swap reaching "Infinity" would be an "Absolute Perfect Hedge" achievement.
     }
 }
 ```